Favourited 1227 times

 When in Exeter the 5B bus leaves from just outside Exeter Station and comes to Dolton.
 There is only one bus stop in Dolton.
 We always greet our visitors at the bus stop.
-The 5B bus from Exeter to Dolton leaves outside the railway station at 12.23, 14.23, 16.25, 17.45, 18.50, & 20.08.
-The 5B starts from the bus station a few minutes earlier.
+The 5B bus from Exeter to Dolton leaves outside the bus station and railway station every two hours.

 You cannot pre-book the Stagecoach buses.
 You must pay for your ticket on the bus with English MONEY - make sure you have small notes (£5) or £1 coins.
 The drivers do not like to accept large notes (£10 or £20).
 Some buses may have a card machine but do not rely on this.